RUSSIA: Imprisonment completed, citizenship stripped, awaiting deportation

 Krasnoyarsk Region Investigative Committee has repeatedly failed to answer Forum 18's questions about the case, both by telephone and in writing.

-Novosibirsk: Released prisoner under restricted freedom to 2027Imam Komil Olimovich Odilov (born 18 August 1975) was released from his labour camp on 25 March 2019 after serving about nine months of his two-year sentence (his term was reduced by the length of time he had spent in pre-trial detention at the rate of one day in detention to one and half days' imprisonment).
+Novosibirsk: Released prisoner under restrictions until 2027Imam Komil Olimovich Odilov (born 18 August 1975) was released from his labour camp on 25 March 2019 after serving about nine months of his two-year sentence.
+His term was reduced by the length of time he had spent in pre-trial detention at the rate of one day in detention to one and half days' imprisonment.

 October District Court in Novosibirsk had convicted Odilov in June 2018 under Criminal Code Article 282.2, Part 1.

-Odilov will spend the eight years to 2027 under restricted freedom.
+At the request of the labour camp, a court ordered that Odilov spend the eight years to 2027 under administrative supervision (administrativniy nadzor), which imposes various restrictions on what he can do.
 This means that he must not leave Novosibirsk, and must present himself to probation authorities four times every month.
 He is also not allowed outside his own home between the hours of 10 PM at night and 6 AM in the morning.

 This restriction causes Odilov particular difficulties at present, as it means he is unable to go to the mosque for night prayers during Ramadan, which began in early May, and so must pray at home.